Trees

 About Trees

-Trees is an Amsterdam venue to consider when the plan is built around confirmed basics rather than assumptions.
-The verified details are limited, so the safest way to plan is around its opening hours, casual dress code, and Star Wine List (2026) recognition rather than around any specific cuisine, menu format, price range, or service style.
+Trees is an Amsterdam venue to consider when the plan is built around basics rather than assumptions.
+Details about Trees are limited, so it's best to plan around its opening hours, casual dress code, Star Wine List (2026) recognition rather than around any specific cuisine, menu format, price range, or service style.

-For a first visit, avoid building the night on details that are not confirmed.
-Trees is open Tuesday through Saturday, with later hours on Friday and Saturday, and closed on Sunday and Monday.
-The Star Wine List recognition is the clearest confirmed distinction, but there is no verified price range, menu format, seat count, or dining style to use as a planning anchor.
+For a first visit, avoid building the night on unconfirmed details.
+Trees is open Tuesday through Saturday, with later hours on Friday and Saturday, closed on Sunday and Monday.
+The Star Wine List recognition is a clear distinction, but it does not have a price range, menu format, seat count, or dining style specified for planning.

 Choose it for an evening stop, not a fully defined format

-The smart read is to plan around the confirmed basics, then check directly with the venue for anything more specific.
-With no confirmed cuisine style, menu format, or price range to lean on, it should not be chosen on those details alone.
-For a first-timer, that is useful clarity: if the priority is a broader restaurant search, start with our full Amsterdam restaurants guide and use Trees only where its confirmed details fit the evening.
+It's smart to plan around the basics, then check directly with the venue for anything more specific.
+Without a specified cuisine style, menu format, or price range to lean on, it should not be chosen on those details alone.
+For a first-timer, that is useful clarity: if the priority is a broader restaurant search, start with our full Amsterdam restaurants guide and use Trees only where its details fit the evening.

 Use it as an Amsterdam evening option, then cross-shop by mood